ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 Yes it can be configured for active/passive use case.
 In the active/passive architecture file storage can be used easily, you can attach file storage service to your servers to store data backups, application files like images and videos, these images and files can then be used within different servers in the same region.

-Within adding a second region, you would then use the snapshots feature of File Storage where you would take a snapshot automatically or manually, and then reuse it within the second passive region.
+When adding a second region, use the snapshots feature of File Storage to take a snapshot automatically or manually, and then reuse it within the second passive region.

 #### How does replication work?